 \subsection{Collective Optimisation Problems}

-As we have seen already PB can be seen as a collective variant of the knapsack problem \citep[see \textit{e.g.},][]{FSTW19}.
-The idea of looking at collective variants of optimisation problems is a growing field in which PB fits nicely \citep{BCGLN21}.
+As we have observed, PB can be seen as a collective variant of the knapsack problem \citep[see, \textit{e.g.},][]{FSTW19}.
+The idea of looking at collective variants of optimisation problems is a growing field into which PB fits nicely \citep{BCGLN21}.
 Other optimisation problems for which their collective variants have been studied include finding spanning trees or scheduling jobs on machines \citep{DKP09, DKP11, BCELP16b, PRS18}.